proenza-lab/dyClamp/README.md

 <cr> value1 <tab> value2 <tab> value3 <lf>
 ```

 Arduinos use [floating-point numbers](https://www.arduino.cc/reference/en/language/variables/data-types/float/) to represent decimal values internally - with up to seven digits of precision.
-However, the serial communication with UTF-8 encoding limits the precision of transfered values to two decimal digits.
+However, the serial communication with UTF-8 encoding limits the precision of transferred values to two decimal digits.
 If you need to transmit values with a maximum precision, communicate those values as [integers](https://www.arduino.cc/reference/en/language/variables/data-types/int/) instead and divide them by the appropriate decimal power after the transfer.

 ### Serial command input